uwmadisoncals/cals-main-plugins/rvg-optimize-database/readme.txt

 NO WARRANTY, USE IT AT YOUR OWN RISK!

-= Plugins by CAGE Web Design | Rolf van Gelder = WordPress plugins created by CAGE Web Design | Rolf van Gelder<br />
+= Plugins by CAGE Web Design | Rolf van Gelder = WordPress plugins created by CAGE Web Design | Rolf van Gelder<br>
 http://cagewebdev.com/index.php/wordpress-plugins/

 == Installation ==